Lyles leads U.S. sweep; Jackson tops Jamaica 1-2 in 200 - WHIZ News

 The clock that, for a moment, read “19.32,” would adjust down a tick to “19.31.”
 That meant he broke Michael Johnson’s hallowed, 26-year-old American record — a mark that, for decades, seemed unapproachable.

-“I was very self-concerned about whether that number was going to turn from a ‘2’ to a ‘1,” Lyles conceded.
+“I was very self-concerned about whether that number was going to turn from a ‘2’ to a ‘1,” Lyles conceded after Thursday night’s history-making win.

-It did.
-Then, a few seconds later, the scoreboard that, at first, only had Lyles’ name on it, popped up with the names of the two finishers behind him.
-Kenny Bednarek and Erriyon Knighton of the U.S. The Americans swept the 200, just as they had the 100 four nights earlier.
+Then, a few seconds later, the scoreboard that, at first, only had Lyles’ name on it, popped up with the names of the two finishers behind him: Kenny Bednarek and Erriyon Knighton of the U.S. The U.S. had swept the 200, just as it had the 100 four nights earlier.

 Lyles pounded his hand on the track four times, stood up straight and ripped off his jersey.
-He grabbed his medal from the presenter, then went over and hugged his family and took hold of an American flag — one of many that have been needed at these championships on home turf.
+He grabbed his medal from the presenter, then went over and hugged his family and took hold of an American flag — one of many that have been needed at the first world championships to be held in the United States.

 The sweep gave the U.S. 22 medals through seven days.